awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ## Granting additional permissions for cross\-account scenarios<a name="replication-kms-cross-acct-scenario"></a>

-In a cross\-account scenario, where *source* and *destination* buckets are owned by different AWS accounts, you can use a customer managed CMK to encrypt object replicas\.
-However, the CMK owner must grant the source bucket owner permission to use the CMK\. <a name="cross-acct-kms-key-permission"></a>
+In a cross\-account scenario, where *source* and *destination* buckets are owned by different AWS accounts, you can use a customer managed key to encrypt object replicas\.
+However, the KMS key owner must grant the source bucket owner permission to use the KMS key\. <a name="cross-acct-kms-key-permission"></a>

-**To grant the source bucket owner permission to use the AWS KMS CMK \(IAM console\)**
+**To grant the source bucket owner permission to use the KMS key \(IAM console\)**

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.